kiranjthomas/personal-site/hugo/content/about.md

 I'm a Software Engineer in Austin, TX.

-I'm intereted in building performant and secure services in AWS.
+I'm interested in building performant and secure services in AWS.

 I am an AWS Certified Solutions Architect.